RubixML/Churn/README.md

 ]
 ```

-We can also save the report to look at later.
+We can also save the report to share with our colleagues or look at later.
 To save the report, call the `saveTo()` method on the Encoding object that is returned by calling the `toJSON()` method on the Report object.
 In this example, we'll use the Filesystem Persister to save the report to a file named `report.json`.

 ```php
 use Rubix\ML\Persisters\Filesystem;